alx2009/K197Display/README.md

 - PA2 used to detect when the Bluetooth Module is powered on (if used)
 - PA3, PA4, PA6 used to interface the OLED (3 wire SPI mode)
 - PA5 is connected to the BT module BT_STATE (if used)
-- PA7 is connected to a LED (optional, default LED_BUILTIN for dxCore)
+- PA7 is connected to a LED (optional, default LED_BUILTIN for DxCore)
 - PC0-PC3 used to interface the 197/197A main board (4-wire SPI)
 - PD1-PD4 connected to the pushbutton cluster on the front panel
 - PD5, PD7, PF0, PF1 used to interface to the 197/197A main board (push-button input)